reidschroder/readme-creation/README.md

   ![badge](https://img.shields.io/badge/License-MIT-blue.svg)

   ## Descripton
-    Create a readme from command line
+    create a readme from your command line

   ## Table of Contents